Melody171/soss-github-workshop/guides/github-pages.md

 # Publishing Your Portfolio with GitHub Pages

 Once you’ve created your e-portfolio repository, you can publish it as a website using GitHub Pages.
-This is a free hosting service built into GitHub that allows you to share your work more accessibly — whether for an application, a course assessment, or public outreach.
+This is a free hosting service built into GitHub that allows you to share your work more accessibly, whether for an application, a course assessment, or public outreach.

 ---